-Chloe, a lovely Greek name found in old romantic poetry, has been shooting up the charts for several years, now sitting at Number 11, and is also mega-popular throughout Great Britain, Australia, and Canada.
-Khloe -- another variant of Chloe -- has been moving up as well, thanks solely to the Kardashian klan.
+Much more dynamic than most of the other Greek-based romantic literary names of the seventeenth century, Chloe is a pretty springtime name symbolizing new grown, though by no means as fresh as it once was.
+It has been shooting up the charts for several years, now sitting at Number 11, and is also mega-popular throughout Great Britain, Australia, and Canada.
+The creative spelling Khloe has been moving up as well, thanks solely to the Kardashian klan.

-Much more dynamic than most of the other Greek-based romantic literary names of the seventeenth century, Chloe appeared in Greek mythology as an alternative name for the goddess of agriculture and fertility, Demeter, and in the Greek pastoral romance Daphnis and Chloe.
+Chloe appeared in Greek mythology as an alternative name for the goddess of agriculture and fertility, Demeter, and in the Greek pastoral romance Daphnis and Chloe.
 It is also mentioned in the New Testament, appears in Uncle Tom's Cabin, and is the real name of Nobel prize-winning writer Toni Morrison.